Zoning Board of Appeals

 06 ZBA Schedule & Guidelines

-ZBA meetings are held on the 2nd Thursday of each month at 7 p.m.
-These meetings are virtual until further notice and can be watched on the City's Facebook page and YouTube Channel.
-Complete applications are due four weeks before the pdf scheduled meeting (83 KB) date.
+ZBA meetings are held on the 2nd Thursday of each month at 7 p.m. in the City Commission Chambers at City Hall (241 W South Street).
+These meetings can also be watched on the City's Facebook page and YouTube Channel.
+Complete applications are due four weeks before the pdf scheduled meeting (13 KB) date.

 07 Required Attendance at Meeting

 The applicant or representative of the applicant is required to attend the meeting.
 The applicant or representative of the applicant will have 10 minutes to explain to the ZBA the project and describe the reasons for the application.
 Once the presentation concludes, the Board may ask questions of the applicant or representative before the Board closes the public hearing.

 08 Provide Feedback